 The Agreement is set to expire in December, 2025.
-The Town has negotiated new terms and conditions for the amendment, including Saturday and Sunday programming, extension of the agreement for one year to December 31, 2026, and payment to be made to the Town at the end of page 20 as on the page 3 of 242
+The Town has negotiated new terms and conditions for the amendment, including Saturday and Sunday programming, extension of the agreement for one year to December 31, 2026, and payment to be made to the Town at the end of each season.